Sequential Solutions in Machine Scheduling Games: Linear lower bound for

-and prove that the subgame perfect equilibrium is the gray allocation which results in a makespan $k+2$, while the optimal makespan is $1$.
+and show that the subgame perfect equilibrium is the gray allocation whose makespan is $k+2$, while the optimal makespan is $1$.
 This requires players to use the following tie-breaking rules in the first part: if player $J_1$ chooses machine $M_1$, then $J_2$ and $J_3$ prefer to avoid player $J_1$, that is, they choose the other machine in case of ties in their final cost.

-We prove this by induction on $k$.
-The base case is $k=2$ and it follows directly from the example in \Cref{eq:SPE:five-players} with $\epsilon=0$.
-As for the inductive step, the proof consists of the following two steps (claims below).